 We incorporate active learning in the classroom to enhance critical thinking skills to prepare you for continued learning throughout your career.
-We have early clinical exposure in the curriculum through participation in Score 1 for Health, standardized patient encounters and human patient simulation.
+We have early clinical exposure in the curriculum through participation in Score 1 for Health (KCU-Kansas City), standardized patient encounters and human patient simulation.

 Years 3 & 4

-In your third and fourth years, you’ll be matched with preceptors at one of our 27 clerkship sites to put your first- and second-year knowledge to work with real patients.
+In your third and fourth years, you’ll be matched with a preceptor, or hospital at one of our clerkship sites to put your first- and second-year knowledge to work with real patients.
 You’ll receive advanced clinical training through both inpatient as well as outpatient clerkships in a wide variety of medical settings.